-Application domains include automotive systems (autonomous and electric vehicles), robotics, industry automation, 5G networks, avionics, transportation management, and Internet of Things.
+The application domains include automotive systems (autonomous and electric vehicles), robotics, industrial automation, 5G networks, avionics, transportation management, and Internet of Things.

-Extensively using fuzzy techniques.
-For example, the recently developed tool has discovered 16 previously unknown vulnerabilities in embedded firmware, which have been reported to the upstream product vendors.
-7 have been assigned unique CVE identifiers in the U.S. National Vulnerability Database.
+On software vulnerability detection, I have extensively used fuzzy techniques.
+For example, our recently developed tool called Em-Fuzz has discovered 16 previously unknown vulnerabilities in embedded firmware, and we have reported them to the upstream product vendors.
+Seven have been assigned unique CVE identifiers in the U.S. National Vulnerability Database.

 Dr. Chang obtained his PhD from the Technical University of Munich with Summa Cum Laude (Highest Distinction) in 2017.
-He won the Best Dissertation Award in the Department of Electrical and Computer Engineering, TUM in 2018 (one out of 80+ candidates).
 The supervisor is Samarjit Chakraborty, Chair of Real-Time Computer Systems (now William R. Kenan, Jr. Distinguished Chair Professor with UNC Chapel Hill).
 The second supervisor is Anuradha Annaswamy, Director of Active Adaptive Control Lab, MIT, President-Elect of IEEE Control Systems Society.
 His bachelor degree is from Nanyang Technological University, Singapore, with First Class Honors.

 Dr. Chang currently holds a permanent faculty position.
-He used to work in Infineon as an engineer on automotive microcontroller design and verification.
+He used to work in Infineon on automotive microcontroller design and verification.
 His research is in close collaboration with the industry, such as Bosch, General Motors, and Rolls-Royce.